vmchiran/oci-functions/README.md

 See each folder for specific README.

-See also Oracle official repo:
+See also the Oracle official repo:
 * https://github.com/oracle-samples/oracle-functions-samples